Peter Alexander Flowers

 Being the younger sister, has advantages and disadvantages.
 I loved this project though.
 My brother has explained the details so here is my story.

 Over the first few years, we focused on obtaining instruments for the children and created the music workshops.
 As the years went by my brother left the Reservation, and I became the President and Event Organizer.
 We have expanded to playing for events in multiple states and now looking to go International performances.
+Each quarter we try to take a group of students to the theater, concert, or museum.

 Please continue to support our efforts.
 We began as two children wanting to purchase instruments to gift, and now it is going to continue while we get educated.